AkmalFadlurohman/Kulina-Internship-Test/Basic Coding/README.md

 ## addUserReview.php

-Add new user_review data to the database.
+Add new user_review data to the user_review table.

 Method : POST